railpath/finance-toolkit/docs/EXAMPLES.md

 # Practical Examples

-Real-world use cases and code examples for finlib-ts.
+Real-world use cases and code examples for @railpath/finance-toolkit.

 ---